Sparse Estimation using Bayesian Hierarchical Prior Modeling for Real and Complex Linear Models: Introduction

-Additionally, though complex GSM models have been proposed \cite{Palmer2009,Rakvongthai2010}, they have not been extensively studied for SBL in the literature.
-An example illustrating this fact is the hierarchical modeling of the $\ell_1$ penalty term.
-While it is well known that this penalty term results from selecting the exponential mixing density in real models, the same density will not induce this penalty term in complex models.
-Yet to the best of our knowledge, the complex GSM model realizing the $\ell_1$ penalty term has not been established in the literature.
-Motivated by the relative scarcity of formal tools for sparse learning in complex models and inspired by the recent developments of sparse Bayesian algorithms, we present a sparse Bayesian approach that applies to both real and complex signal models.
+Coming back to the original motivation of this work, though complex GSM models have been proposed in the literature \cite{Palmer2009,Rakvongthai2010}, they have not been extensively applied within the framework of SBL.
+An example illustrating this fact is the hierarchical modeling of the $\ell_1$-norm in \ti{} estimation.
+While this penalty results from selecting the exponential mixing pdf for the entries in $\gam$ in real GSM models, said pdf will not induce the $\ell_1$-norm penalty for complex models.
+Yet to the best of our knowledge, the complex GSM model realizing the $\ell_1$-norm penalty has not been established in the literature.
+Moreover, it is not evident what sparsity-inducing property the complex GSM model exhibits when applied in \tii{} estimation.
+Motivated by the relative scarcity of formal tools for sparse learning in complex models and inspired by the recent analysis of sparse Bayesian algorithms in \cite{Wipf2011}, we propose and investigate an SBL approach that applies to both real and complex signal models.